ScarlettYellow/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-06-04"
   date_end = ""
-  description = "
-  Contest: The earliest and one of the largest student hackathon in China.
+  description = "Contest: The earliest and one of the largest student hackathon in China.
 Project: Digital certificate notarization platform based on blockchain (demo)"

 +++